Holonomic quantum computation on graphene from Atiyah-Singer index theorem: Graphene Briefing

 Here, we present a mathematical description of the electronic states of graphene, where this material is a two-dimensional crystal composed of carbon atoms.
 The graphene lattice presents a hexagonal shape in which each carbon atom is localized on a hexagon vertex.
 The electronic properties of graphene can be described efficiently through the tight-binding model \cite{NuclPhysB.406.3.1993, RevModPhys.81.109.2009,Saito1998}.
 In this model, electrons tunneling from one site to its first neighbors of the lattice, while of course respecting the Pauli exclusion principle.
 Thus,

 in equation $(\ref{tight})$, the term $J$ gives the intensity of the electron transition between neighbor sites.
 The indices $i$ and $j$ characterize the lattice sites, and here only the nearest neighbors will be considered.
 The terms $a_i^\dagger$ and $a_j$ are operators of the creation and annihilation of electrons at sites.
 The hexagonal bidimensional lattice of graphene is not a Bravais lattice.
 Thus, graphene is usually modeled by the superposition of two triangular lattices~\cite{PhysRevlett.56.26.1984}.
-From these considerations, the diagonalization of the graphene Hamiltonian~\cite{ContempPhys.50.2.2009} results in the following dispersion relation,

-Note that when the dispersion relation is zero, the valence band is fully filled.
+From these considerations, the diagonalization of the graphene Hamiltonian~\cite{ContempPhys.50.2.2009} results in the following dispersion relation, { } Note that when the dispersion relation is zero, the valence band is fully filled.
 The specific values of momentum for this condition connect the valence and conduction bands.
-These points are called Fermi points $\textbf{K}_{+}$ and $\textbf{K}_{-}$.
+These points are called Fermi points $K$ and $K'$.
 The existence of these two inequivalent Fermi points gives rise to a discrete degree of freedom known as the valley index.
-Electrons near the $\textbf{K}_{+}/\textbf{K}_{-}$ points behave effectively as independent species analogous to spin, i.e., they have a pseudo-spin degree of freedom~\cite{Reich2002}.
+Electrons near the $K/K'$ points behave effectively as independent species analogous to spin, i.e., they have a pseudo-spin degree of freedom~\cite{Reich2002}.

 Expanding the Hamiltonian around the Fermi points and considering only terms of first-order expansion, we obtain~\cite{Peres2010},